LuaOliveira/LuaOliveira/README.md

 #About me

-I live Brazil, so my native language is portuguese.
 I always liked to study and always had a passion for exact sciences.
 In the middle of my final year in high school, in 2012, I was accepted in Universidade de Brasília (UnB) to attend a physics course.
 I graduated at the end of 2017, soon entering a master's program in the same university, with focus on cosmology and radioastronomy.
 At the same time I started working as a physics teacher in local public schools and so I remained for almost 4 years until I've decided to follow another career.

 #An interesting story